has created an article on Atheism which is enjoying a healthy amount of

 willing to write an article rebutting Anonymous' claims?

-This isn't just a point scoring exercise.
+just a point scoring exercise.
 What happens if Anonymous'

 writings influence impressionable minds and lead them to believe God